 (1) attendance at all class sessions and field trips (only one absence is permitted with make-up work)

 (2) completion of an 8 hour volunteer capstone project

 (3) logging at least one observation in iNaturalist

 (4) participation in a citizen science project adopted by the class

 (5) reading the entire textbook The California Naturalist Handbook

 (6) creating a field notebook with entries from all field days (and preferably more)

 Additionally, after the class, each participant is expected to consider and hopefully commit to volunteering at least forty hours a year in environmental stewardship, education, program support, or citizen science and record all hours of service in the Volunteer Portal.

 Additional Information: If you plan to earn a California Naturalist certification through this course, you are allowed to miss ONLY ONE class.
-Please check course dates and meeting times carefully before registering!
+Please check course dates, meeting times, and read cancellation policy carefully before registering!